 \subsection{ULTRACAM}

-On the night of 2025 July 21, we observed \src\ simultaneously in $u_{\rm S}g_{\rm S}i_{\rm S}$ filters using the high-speed, triple-beam imager ULTRACAM \citep{dhillon07} on the 3.5-m NTT at La Silla, Chile.
-We used the so-called Super SDSS filters in ULTRACAM, which are more top-hat in shape than the original SDSS filter set and have significantly higher throughputs, particularly in the $u_{\rm S}$ and $g_{\rm S}$ bands \citep[see][]{dhillon21}.
+On 2025 July 21 at 23:39:45 (UTC), we observed \src\ simultaneously in the $u_{\rm s}$, $g_{\rm s}$ and $i_{\rm s}$ filters using the high-speed, triple-beam imager ULTRACAM \citep{dhillon07} on the 3.5-m NTT at La Silla, Chile.
+We used the so-called Super SDSS filters in ULTRACAM, which are more top-hat in shape than the original SDSS filter set and have significantly higher throughputs, particularly in the $u_{\rm s}$ and $g_{\rm s}$ bands \citep[see][]{dhillon21}.
 A total of 785 frames were obtained, each of 10.0\,s exposure time.
-The instrument was used in full-frame mode, no-clear mode, giving a dead time of 0.024\,s between each frame, where each ULTRACAM frame is GPS time-stamped to a relative (i.e. frame-to-frame) accuracy of 50\,$\mu$s and an absolute accuracy of 1\,ms \citep{dhillon07}.
-The source was too faint to detect in the $u_{\rm S}$-band frames and so will not be discussed further here.
+The instrument was used in full-frame mode, no-clear mode, giving a dead time of 0.024\,s between frames, where each ULTRACAM frame is GPS time-stamped to a relative (i.e. frame-to-frame) accuracy of 50\,$\mu$s and an absolute accuracy of 1\,ms \citep{dhillon07}.
+The source was too faint to detect in the $u_{\rm s}$-band frames and therefore data in this filter will not be discussed further here.

 The ULTRACAM data were reduced using the HiPERCAM data reduction pipeline \citep{dhillon21}.
 All frames were debiased and then flat-fielded, the latter using the median of twilight-sky frames taken with the telescope spiralling.
-Due to the crowded field, we used point-spread function (PSF) photometry to extract the counts from \src\ and a number of comparison stars in the same field of view, the latter acting as the reference for the PSF fits, and providing corrections for transparency and extinction variations.
+Due to the crowded field, we used point-spread function (PSF) photometry to extract the counts from \src\ and a number of comparison stars in the same FOV, the latter acting as the reference for the PSF fits, and providing corrections for transparency and extinction variations.
 The comparison stars were also used for flux calibration via their magnitudes given in the SkyMapper Southern Sky Survey DR4 \citep{onken24}.